maikelpenz/dataflow-automation-infra/README.md

 ## Infrastructure Deployment

 This section works as a guide to deploy the project's infrastructure to your own environment.
-By the end of it you will be able to register and execute workflows on your Prefect Cloud and AWS accounts, respectivelly.
+By the end of it you will be able to register and execute workflows on your Prefect Cloud and AWS accounts, respectively.

-Pre requisites:
+Prerequisites:
 * [AWS Account](https://aws.amazon.com/free/)
 * [Prefect Cloud Account](https://universal.prefect.io/signin/register)
 * [Github Account](https://github.com/join_next)